behu-kea/blog/tech/aws-beanstalk.md

 ## Adding the right port

+If you are running this using `Java` the you need to do this port thing

 Now if you go to the application you will probably see a 502 bad gateway, that is because beanstalk is listening on port 5000, but spring boot is running the application on 8080.